 How much training do assistance or service dogs get?

-They spend their first year to 18 months living with a volunteer puppy educator before undergoing around six months of advanced training with an organisation such as Assistance Dogs Australia or with a certified trainer.
+They spend their first year to 18 months living with a volunteer puppy educator before undergoing around 6 months of advanced training with an organisation such as Assistance Dogs Australia or with a certified trainer.

 What jobs can assistance dogs do?